 Visiting antique bookstores in Budapest and asking for old passports can be an odd task, but if you read further, it can end in a fascinating result.
 To make the story short, I also found a SCHUTZBRIEF issued by the SWEDISH RED CROSS and signed by the Swedish righteous VALDEMAR LANGLET. raoul wallenberg schutzpass

-Again, to make it clear – if you find ONE of these documents, then you should be already pleased, but if you find THREE of such significant materials during your research, then you are just speechless!
+Again, to make it clear – if you find one of these documents, then you should be pleased, but if you find THREE of such significant documents during your research, then you are just speechless!
 I am thrilled that I can again hand over some of these outstanding documents to a Holocaust foundation.

 In 2005 the Carl Lutz Foundation established a Memorial Room in the former garage of the building.
 The building of Vadász utca 29 (street) was designed by the architect Lajos Kozma in the 30s of the last century as a business center for the Weiss family, dealer of glassware products for building construction.
 The Hungarian legislation banned the Jewish owner from exercising his profession.
 The Swiss Embassy’s Emigration Department for Representing Foreign Interest opened in the desolated building on July 24, 1944.